• Home

 Advice and Tips on How to Garden

-You are here: Home / Fruits & Vegetables / Vegetables by Name N-Z / Tomatoes / Guide to Growing Cherokee Purple Tomatoes
+You are here: Home / Fruits & Vegetables / Vegetables by Name N-Z / Tomatoes / A Helpful Guide to Growing Cherokee Purple Tomatoes

-One of the most popular of the non-traditional heirloom varieties of tomato, the Cherokee Purple grows to both great height and gives fruit of large size.
-It’s very tasty with what’s usually described as a “tomato-ey” flavor and has a distinctive deep reddish-purple color.
+One of the most popular of the non-traditional heirloom variety of tomatoes, the Cherokee Purple grows to both great height and gives fruit of large size, appealing to gardener tomato connoisseurs.
+It’s very tasty with what’s usually described as a “tomato-ey” flavor and has a distinctive deep reddish-purple color and rich flavor.
 Cherokee Purples are some of the most eye-pleasing and distinctive of tomatoes in both appearance and taste.

 Best Soil for Cherokee Purple Tomatoes

-As with all tomatoes, rich soil is a must.
+As with all tomatoes (Solanum lycopersicum), rich soil is a must.
 The soil should be airy, heavy with nutrients, and should be loose down to six or more inches to account for the deep roots that this tall plant will set.
-A relatively high nitrogen content in the beginning (left to bleed off by harvest to encourage fruiting) is recommended and Cherokee’s thrive in soil with a pH of 6 to 6.5.
+For best results soil should have a relatively high nitrogen content in the beginning (left to bleed off by harvest to encourage fruiting).
+The cherokee purple plant will thrive in a soil pH of 6 to 6.5 and do fine in all the typical zones where tomatoes can grow.

 photo by Gardening Channel reader Martina Kaiser